anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 (Assuming a dollar denominated value of $1 per MINA (at time of proposal))

-The whole design of ZkCell was almost completed.
+The whole design of Kiri was almost completed.
 Within 3 months zkIgnite corhort3, we team spends the budget mainly on design detail improvement && software upgrade && cloud infra && Team member expansion.

-**Tips: Extending Standard Milestone, in Advanced milestone we mainly incrementally build the Layer2 Network Explorer for ZkCell Network**.
+**Tips: Extending Standard Milestone, in Advanced milestone we mainly incrementally build the Layer2 Network Explorer for Kiri Protocol**.

 <1> Cloud Infra costs: 24500 MINA  (≈4061U/month * 6 month)

-Basically, in high-level overview, as a zkRollup-layer2, ZkCell mainly consists of 4 core components:* Sequencer, Prover, Indexer, and Network Explorer.
+Basically, in high-level overview, as a zkRollup-layer2, Kiri mainly consists of 4 core components:* Sequencer, Prover, Indexer, and Network Explorer.

-Considering the impending upgrade of MINA main Network, to ensure the stability of ZkCell Network running on the main network, we consider adopting AWS cloud hosting service.
+Considering the impending upgrade of MINA main Network, to ensure the stability of Kiri Protocol running on the main network, we consider adopting AWS cloud hosting service.
 Here's our rough minimum plan:

 * Sequencer server: at least 16c,32G memory, at least 2 instance(considerring load balance,etc),